davidchalifoux/spotify-charts-ripper/README.md

 _You must have Google Chrome installed.
 However, you can modify the code to use any major browser you prefer._

-The `data` folder contains an already started batch of data files.

 # How to use

 - Clone the repository